patty-rose/space_calculator/README.md

 ## Description

-_description_
+_A user can put in their Earth age and some silly demographic information.
+And once submitted, the page calculate how many solar years we are on Mercury, Venus, Earth, Mars, and Jupiter.
+It also calculates how many estimated years the user could expect to live based on their demographic info._

 ## Setup/Installation Requirements

-* View at Github pages site: https://patty-rose.github.io/TITLEHERE or follow next steps
+* View at Github pages site: https://patty-rose.github.io/space_calculator or follow next steps
 * Clone this repository to your desktop
 * navigate to the directory in your terminal
 * install with npm: $npm install